What is a Fractional Executive?

 As the name suggests, having a fractional role in a business means that an employee only works for a specific company for a fraction of their time.
 This could be a specific time frame, like an interim or temporary roll, or it could take up a portion of each work day.
 So what would their day look like?
 Since a fractional executive isn’t working full-time for any one organization, they will likely be meeting with a few clients a day, or perhaps a different client on different days of the week.
 The goal is to use time efficiently – both the executive’s and the company’s – so depending on the needs of the organization and the agreed-upon time frame, arrangements will be made to make the best use of everyone’s resources.
 Working remotely allows for added efficiency in this regard, rather than having to move around to work in person.

 Fractional professionals exist at various levels of an organization’s hierarchy.
 Fractional executives are highly trained with many years of experience, sharing their knowledge and expertise to drive decision-making and results for an organization.
-They are typically very efficient, with excellent time management skills to manage their many responsibilities.
+They are typically very efficient, with excellent time management skills to manage multiple projects and come with fresh and creative ideas.
 This arrangement can be ideal for people who thrive in roles where there are always new and exciting challenges to take on.

 How Do Professionals Benefit?

 Professionals who choose to work in fractional roles typically have a lot of expertise in their domain, have proven track records and are looking to make a larger impact and diversify their experience.
 By working in a fractional capacity, they can widen their net of opportunities to be involved in high-level projects and startups, network with other professionals within the industry, and create even more opportunities for themselves.

 For many fractional leaders - getting to see how other companies are running and gaining even more experience or fulfilling more philanthropic motives by helping younger businesses to reach their potential can both be worthwhile goals.